gofish/polyadicts/README.md

 `polyadicts` uses a binary format in order to obtain faster processing and a better pre-compression storage ratio than JSON.
 The format includes a field index that allows for random access to or skipping of elements within a tuple.
-Unlike JSON, the format makes no distinction between lists and maps.
-The latter may be represented as a *k*-tuple of 2-tuples, or as a 2- tuple of *k*-tuples, without loss of generality.
+Unlike JSON the format makes no distinction between lists (tuples) and objects (maps).
+The latter may be represented instead as a *k*-tuple of 2-tuples, or as a 2-tuple of *k*-tuples, without loss of generality.

 ## Format